ena-ema-technologies/f-e-d-r-a-25/readme.md

   - [x] .gitignore and clean folder structure

 - **Live Deployed Link:**
-- [x] You've to Deploy on Vercel.
-Must be accessible to anyone (no login required)
+- [x] You've to Deploy your task on Vercel.
+Must be accessible to anyone

 When it'll be done, please reply to this email with your submission: